yash251/substreams/docs/new/tutorials/cosmos-compatible/mantra.md

     substreams init
     ```

-2. You will be given the option to choose between two Injective project options.
+2. You will be given the option to choose between two MANTRA project options.
 Select the one that best fits your requirements:
-    - **Injective-minimal**: Creates a simple Substreams that extracts raw data from the block and generates Rust code.
+    - **MANTRA-minimal**: Creates a simple Substreams that extracts raw data from the block and generates Rust code.
-    - **Injective-events**: Creates a Substreams that extracts Injective events using the cached [Injective Foundational Module](https://substreams.dev/packages/injective-common/v0.2.4), filtered by one or more smart contract addresses.
+    - **MANTRA-events**: Creates a Substreams that extracts MANTRA events using the cached [MANTRA Foundational Module](https://substreams.dev/packages/mantra-common/v0.1.0), filtered by one or more smart contract addresses.

 ## Step 2: Visualize the Data